 The term "gender neutral" is common.
 You may also see them referred to as "gender-inclusive," which is a welcoming term indicating that they are open to everyone.

 The one on the 3rd floor is a single stall bathroom.
 The one in 24/7 has two stalls with tall walls and doors that lock.

 Anyone is free to use these restrooms.
 We ask that you behave in a respectful way towards others in the restroom.

 What should I do if I see or experience a problem?

 Please report problems to any service desk or to Library Administration at 619-594-6014.
 You may also report problems to the University Police Department at 619-594-1991.
 In an emergency, please call 911.

-Where can I find other gender neutral restrooms on campus?
+Where can I find other gender neutral/gender-inclusive restrooms on campus?